-Component Description (1) Pointing stick (select products only) Moves the pointer on the screen.
-(2) Left pointing stick button (select products only) Functions like the left button on an external mouse.
-(3) TouchPad zone Reads your finger gestures to move the pointer or activate items on the screen.
-(4) Right pointing stick button (select products only) Functions like the right button on an external mouse.
-(5) Near Field Communications (NFC) tapping area and antenna Allows you to wirelessly share information when you tap it with an NFC-enabled device.
+Component Description (1) TouchPad zone Reads your finger gestures to move the pointer or activate items on the screen.
+(2) Left TouchPad button Functions like the left button on an external mouse.
+(3) Near Field Communications (NFC) tapping area and antenna (select products only) Allows you to wirelessly share information when you tap it with an NFC-enabled device.
+(4) Right TouchPad button Functions like the right button on an external mouse.